-This post will show you the start-to-finish process for making our modern DIY Murphy bed, complete with finishing touches like a built-in shelving unit and craftsman-style molding. 🙂 This project is featured in 30 Builds to Put Your KregJig to Work.
+This post will show you the start-to-finish process for making our modern DIY Murphy bed.
+We followed DIY murphy bed plans from a top-notch hardware kit and are sharing our tips for you to do the same.
+This project is featured in 30 Builds to Put Your KregJig to Work.

 And our DIY Murphy bed is the first step!
 What do you think?